-A. Twice a year, the Director of Housing for the City of San José will make a determination on whether there is a housing shortage.
-You can call CAA Tri-County or the Rental Rights & Referrals Program at (408) 975-4480.
+A. Twice a year, the director of housing for the city of San José will make a determination on whether there is a housing shortage.
+You can call CAA Tri-County or the Rental Rights and Referrals Program at (408) 975-4480.

-San José Ordinance for Rental Housing COMPLIANCE REQUIREMENTS Length of Tenancy Less Than 1 Year 1 Year or Longer Rent Control Status Rent Control Non Rent Control Rent Control Non Rent Co nt Control Size of Rental Property All Single or Duplex All Single or Duplex Triplex or Larger Formation of Rental Agreement: Written disclosure that unit is subject to City's rent control ordinance Required • Required • • Copy of City's Rental Rights & Referrals brochure Issuing Notice to Vacate: Disclosure requirements submitted to City's Rental Rights & Referral program Required Required • • (1) Copy of Notice to Vacate (2) Sworn Statement (3) Filing Statement Respond to City's requests for information on new tenant Eviction Process & Rules: Serving 30-day Notice to Vacate Still Available Still Available Prohibited Prohibited Prohibited Serving 60-day Notice to Vacate Not Required Not Required Prohibited Required Required Option 1 - Serving 90-Day Notice to Vacate (120-day Notice to Vacate in Tight Rental Market) • Option 1 • • OR • OR Option 2 OR Option 2 • • Option 2 - Serving 60-day Notice to Vacate with offer to mediate/arbitrate • • • Serving 60-day Notice to Vacate with offer to mediate • • • Required Serving 3-day Notice to Pay or Quit/Cure or Quit Still Available
+San José Ordinance for Rental Housing COMPLIANCE REQUIREMENTS Length of Tenancy Less Than 1 Year 1 Year or Longer Rent Control Status Rent Control Non Rent Control Rent Control Non Rent Control nt Control Size of Rental Property All Single or Duplex All Single or Duplex Triplex or Larger Formation of Rental Agreement: Written disclosure that unit is subject to City's rent control ordinance Required • Required • • Copy of City's Rental Rights & Referrals brochure Issuing Notice to Vacate: Disclosure requirements submitted to City's Rental Rights & Referral program Required Required • • (1) Copy of Notice to Vacate (2) Sworn Statement (3) Filing Statement Respond to City's requests for information on new tenant Notice to Vacate Process & Rules: Serving 30-day Notice to Vacate Still Available Still Available Prohibited Prohibited Prohibited Serving 60-day Notice to Vacate Not Required Not Required Prohibited Required Required Option 1 - Serving 90-Day Notice to Vacate (120-day Notice to Vacate in Tight Rental Market) • • Option 1 OR Option 2 • • OR • • • • Option 2 - Serving 60-day Notice to Vacate with offer to mediate/arbitrate • • • • Serving 60-day Notice to Vacate with offer to mediate • • • • Required Serving 3-day Notice to Pay or Quit/Cure or Quit Still Available

-[♦] Not Applicable 120-Day Notice to Vacate will be required when the vacancy rate for San Jose Rental Housing is 3% or less.
+♦ Not Applicable 120-Day Notice to Vacate will be required when the vacancy rate for San Jose Rental Housing is 3% or less

-^{} Effective July 1, 2003, when serving a 60-day notice to vacate, you must include an offer to mediate, see CAA Form 51.0-SJ.
+Effective July 1, 2003, when serving a 60-day notice to vacate, you must include an offer to mediate, see CAA Form 51.0-SJ.